How to Stop Biting Your Nails

 Over time, these replacements weaken the automatic link between your triggers and nail biting, making it easier to resist.

-The idea is simple: each time you catch yourself about to bite, reach for a fidget or toy.
-You’re teaching your brain a new association.
+Each time you catch yourself about to bite, reach for a fidget or gadget.
+You’re teaching your brain a new association for your urge to reach your fingernails.

 Sometimes the most effective strategy is to make biting nails physically difficult or unpleasant.